TheFes/cheapest-energy-hours/documentation/1-source_sensor.md

 ### CREATING A FORECAST SENSOR USING THE ACTION

-Some integrations (like the core [EnergyZero](<https://www.home-assistant.io/integrations/energyzero/>) and [EasyEnergy](<https://www.home-assistant.io/integrations/easyenergy/>) integrations) don't provice the forecast by default in an attribute.
+Some integrations (like the core [EnergyZero](<https://www.home-assistant.io/integrations/energyzero/>) and [EasyEnergy](<https://www.home-assistant.io/integrations/easyenergy/>) integrations) don't provide the forecast by default in an attribute.
 However they provide a service call to retrieve the prices.
-The example below shows how to setup a sensor to be used in the macro.
+The example below shows how to set up a sensor to be used in the macro.
 The state of the sensor will be the current price, and the `price` attribute will contain the prices of yesterday, today and tomorrow (when available).
-Prices will be fetched every hour and on Home Assistant startup.
+Prices will be fetched every hour and upon Home Assistant startup.

-For each energy provider the configuration differs.
-In all cases the code above needs to be placed in your `configuration.yaml` you can use a code editor (like [Visual Studio Code Add-on](https://my.home-assistant.io/redirect/supervisor_addon/?addon=a0d7b954_vscode) or [File Editor Add-on](https://my.home-assistant.io/redirect/supervisor_addon/?addon=core_configurator)).
-You can not create these template sensors in the GUI, as trigger based template sensors are not supported as a GUI created template helper.
+For each energy provider, the configuration differs.
+In all cases the code above needs to be placed in your `configuration.yaml`.
+You can use a code editor (like [Visual Studio Code Add-on](https://my.home-assistant.io/redirect/supervisor_addon/?addon=a0d7b954_vscode) or [File Editor Add-on](https://my.home-assistant.io/redirect/supervisor_addon/?addon=core_configurator)).
+You cannot create these template sensors in the GUI, as trigger based template sensors are not supported as a GUI created template helper.

 #### ENERGYZERO AND EASYENERGY

 Notes:
-* The example below is for EnergyZero, for EasyEnergy the service call is `easyenergy.get_energy_usage_prices` instead of `energyzero.get_energy_prices`
+* The example below is for EnergyZero.
+For EasyEnergy the service call is `easyenergy.get_energy_usage_prices` instead of `energyzero.get_energy_prices`
 * The `config_entry` value in the service call will differ for each HA instance.
 The easiest way to get yours is to go to [Developer tools > Action](<https://my.home-assistant.io/redirect/developer_services/>) and select the action.
-The make sure you are in UI Mode, and select the right config entry.
+Make sure you are in UI Mode, and select the right config entry.
 Switch to YAML mode to see the config entry.
 * When `incl_vat` is set to `true`, the EnergyZero API will use a 2 decimal precision, when set to `false` it will be 5 decimal precision.
-If you want more precise prices, set `incl_vat` to `false` (like in the example below)
+If you want more precise prices, set `incl_vat` to `false` (like in the example below).

 ```yaml
 template: